pedroagcf/pedroagcf/README.md

 ## Researches

-Focused in deep learning using python in order to classify and detect objects in images and videos
+- Deep learning using python in order to classify and detect objects in images and videos
+- Recommender Systems

 ## Hobbies